HSC Dublin Swift: History

+Service

+Dublin Swift operates the Dublin–Holyhead route for Irish Ferries.
+The crossing typically takes about 2 hours 15 minutes, compared with approximately 3 hours 15 minutes for conventional ferries.
+The vessel generally operates between spring and autumn and is laid up during the winter months.

 Follow on orders

 With a design based on the WestPac Express, Austal USA built 10 Spearhead-class expeditionary fast transport vessels for use by the United States Navy, the United States Marine Corps and the United States Coast Guard with a further two on order.